oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 will be returned and the required size if provided.
 The function ::xetSysmanGetRasConfig() can be used to find the total number of errors counters that are available
 (::xet_ras_config_t.numRas) and hence the total array size that should be passed into the ::xetSysmanGetRasErrors() function.

-Note that for each error, the interpretation of the data depends on the provided error type in ::xet_ras_error_t.dataType.
-Some errors may be counters
+Note that for each error, the interpretation of the data in ::xet_ras_error_t.data depends on the provided error type in ::xet_ras_error_t.dataType.
-(::XET_RAS_DATA_TYPE_COUNTER) while other errors may only indicate that errors have occurred (::XET_RAS_DATA_TYPE_OCCURRED).
+Some errors may be counters (::XET_RAS_DATA_TYPE_COUNTER) while other errors may only indicate that errors have occurred (::XET_RAS_DATA_TYPE_OCCURRED).

 When calling ::xetSysmanGetRasErrors(), it is possible to request that the error data (counter or occurrence) be cleared.
-This means that if the filter threshold is set to 1 or more, the next call to ::xetSysmanGetRasErrors() will only show new errors that have occurred since the last call.
-The counters are cleared per application.
-This means that if there are multiple threads calling this function and requesting clearing of the counters, only one thread will see the new errors.
+This means that any subsequent call to this function from any application will show no errors (::xet_ras_error_t.data = 0) for those counters that were cleared until new errors have occurred.
+While the driver will clear the counter values, it still maintains accumulated values and these are returned in ::xet_ras_error_t.accumulated - these counters are only cleared when the device driver is reloaded.

 The code below shows how to get a list of all available error counters.
 This is something that an application could do during initialization: